Miro0o/Docs-Notes/CS/🔑 CS_Core/👩‍💻 Languages Programming/🐛 Tools Chain/Program Debuggers.md

 >
 > Many other projects from the past (e.g., [gdbinit](https://github.com/gdbinit/Gdbinit), [PEDA](https://github.com/longld/peda)) and present (e.g. [GEF](https://github.com/hugsy/gef)) exist to fill some these gaps.
 Each provides an excellent experience and great features -- but they're difficult to extend (some are unmaintained, and all are a single [100KB](https://github.com/gdbinit/Gdbinit/blob/master/gdbinit), [200KB](https://github.com/longld/peda/blob/master/peda.py), or [300KB](https://github.com/hugsy/gef/blob/master/gef.py) file (respectively)).
 >
-> Pwndbg exists not only to replace all of its predecessors, but also to have a clean implementation that runs quickly and is resilient against all the weird corner cases that come up.
+> Pwndbg exists not only to replace all of its predecessors but also to have a clean implementation that runs quickly and is resilient against all the weird corner cases that come up.

 #### Setup